FREE SHIPPING on all domestic orders $35+ (no code required)

 Several of the best years of my life were spent producing sketch comedy shows in Chicago with four hilarious and talented guys I graduated from Second City with.
 And the first time my son drew a picture that took him several minutes to explain, in great detail, the sort of detail only a preschooler can muster?
 My heart almost exploded.

 In short, making stuff that helps people connect makes me happy, so thank you for letting me do that.
-As a wife, mom and stepmom, I'm called upon (some might say forced) to be on call and in the know for the men in my life 24/7.
+As a single mom, I have to be on call and in the know for the little dude in my life virtually 24/7.
 (Maybe you can relate?)
 Thanks for helping me have something that's allllll mine, suckers.

 In return, I hope I can help you bring a smile to somebody's face, and I hope you'll drive to my house, package me up in a rocket, and shoot me off into space if I ever say "help you bring a smile to somebody's face" again.